itacinonprod/Pipenv-Tech-Primer/README.md

-# Tech Primer Template
+# Pipenv Tech Primer

 Description/Purpose:
-- For generally creating a Tech Primer a template can be used.
-This repository is the template from which to process.
+- Two methods on how to create and leverage Pipenv virtual environments and benefits therein.

 ## Prerequisites
 - Git